T20X/notes/C++Conversions.md

     M m1 = static_cast<M>(d); // explicit constructor is fine for static cast

 - Conversion of any pointer to pointer to void and back to pointer to the original(or more cv - qualified) type preserves its original value.
+The oposite may not yield the same result, for example if you take interger value, convert it to a pointer and than from pointer back to the integer value

   this is totally fine Test t;
 void *p = t;